 When the French enemy eventually left, the church’s bell rang to tell the inhabitants that they could return to Abcoude.
 Only a third of all buildings in Abcoude remained due to the damage.

 The church tower in Abcoude exists primarily out of the old Romanesque church tower.
 It was heightened to 56 metres in 1525.
-There are murals to be found in the north part of the tower, and in the southern part, you can find two prisoner cells that were used until well after the Second World War.
+There are murals in the north part of the tower, and in the southern part, you can find two prisoner cells that were used until well after the Second World War.

 People were buried inside the church until the 19th century.
 From 1829 on, this was forbidden.
 The influential people were buried in the front of the church, the middle class in the ship and peasants (regular workers) were buried outside the church.
-Interestingly, on the Northside of the church (which is the shadow side; thus, colder and less loved) was the places for people who committed suicide, who drowned and weren’t Christened.
+Interestingly, on the Northside of the church (which is the shadow side; thus, colder and less loved) were the places for people who committed suicide, drowned and weren’t Christened.
 This changed in the 18th century as well.
-The current kerkplein, the square around the church, was where the graveyard was located.
+The current Kerkplein, the square around the church, was where the graveyard was located.

 After admiring this sight in Abcoude, you will walk further onto the Kerkplein (where you can see tons of 17th and 18th-century buildings) to Kerkstraat, Gein Noord and Gein Noord 33.
 Here you will see the Broekzijder Molen, a traditional Dutch windmill dating back to 1641.
 It is located next to the small river called ‘Gein’ and was used as a water pumping mill until 1980.
-After its restoration in 2010, the windmill continues to help to pump water out of the polder.
+Since its restoration in 2010, the windmill continues to help pump water out of the polder.
 You cannot visit this windmill.

 Then cross the bridge and walk to Gein Zuid 22.
 Here you can see Huis Bijlmerlust, a manor house in Abcoude that dates back to around 1760.
 Interestingly enough, the house was built in the Westbijlmerpolder in the municipality of Amsterdam.
 But, as Amsterdam continued to expand and destroyed the farmland to create homes, the house couldn’t stay here.
-In 1967, the municipality of Amsterdam bought the house, and it was taken apart (stone by stone) and rebuilt on its current location in around 1968.
+In 1967, the municipality of Amsterdam bought the house, and it was taken apart (stone by stone) and rebuilt in its current location around 1968.

 Continue walking to Gein Zuid 14, where you find the Oostzijdse Molen (also named Molen Delphine).
 This mill dates back to 1874, but the first windmill that ever stood on this location was in 1468.
 This Dutch windmill in Abcoude was used to drain the Oostzijdse polder until 1950.
-The polder’s water level is very low, and the windmill has been used to drain the polder since 2009 again.
+The polder’s water level is shallow, and the windmill has been used to drain the polder since 2009 again.